sphinx_gallery_thumbnail_number = 3

 Philip Loche @PicoCentauri, Marcel Langer @sirmarcel and Michele Ceriotti @ceriottm

-In this example, we demonstrate how to construct a metatensor atomistic model for flexible three and four-point water model, with parameters optimized for use together with quantum-nuclear-effects-aware path integral simulations (cf. Habershon et al., JCP (2009)).
+In this example, we demonstrate how to construct a metatomic model for flexible three and four-point water model, with parameters optimized for use together with quantum-nuclear-effects-aware path integral simulations (cf. Habershon et al., JCP (2009)).
 The model also demonstrates the use of torch-pme, a Torch library for long-range interactions, and uses the resulting model to perform demonstrative molecular dynamics simulations.

 # sphinx_gallery_thumbnail_number = 3